Hamilton Airport (New Zealand)

-Hamilton Airport (IATA: HLZ, ICAO: NZHN) is an airport located 14 kilometres south of the city of Hamilton in the Waikato region, in New Zealand.
-It is sited at Rukuhia, which was the name of the Royal New Zealand Air Force base on that site during World War II.
+Hamilton Airport (IATA: HLZ, ICAO: NZHN) is an international airport at Rukuhia, 14 kilometres south of the city of Hamilton in the Waikato region, in New Zealand.
+Rukuhia was the name of the Royal New Zealand Air Force base on the site during World War II.

 Passenger numbers

 In the year to 30 June 2011 the airport had 316,000 domestic and 46,000 international passengers.
 In 2017/18 there were 353,000 passengers, all domestic, 54% of them to Wellington and 37% to Christchurch.
-Hamilton is the tenth-busiest airport in New Zealand by passenger traffic.
+Hamilton is the eleventh-busiest airport in New Zealand by passenger traffic.